ozovalihasan/slack-tictactoe-bot/README.md

 Reminder : If you want to share your project, don't add this informations into your project because Slack may disable your app if you share this informations with public.

+- Make enable Bot user to be always online.
+To do it, click `App Home` under `Features` title.
+Check `Always Show My Bot as Online` option.

 - Run Sinatra by using `rackup` from terminal.
 This terminal shouldn't be closed when app is used.

 - Open another terminal and run `ngrok http -host-header=rewrite 9292`.
 9292 is default one, so if it is not work correctly, check terminal run `rackup`.
 It is seen like `Listening on tcp://localhost:9292`.
 Again this terminal must be open when the app is used